Who We Are / Staff List

 The Senior Leadership Team (Principal, Deputy Principal & Trust Business Manager) are supported by Mrs Deborah Harris, PA to the Senior Leadership Team and Mrs Diane Wright, Administration Assistant.

-Mrs Kelly Collens (Assistant Principal) works as part of the Senior Leadership Team helping to support the Academy Schools.
+Mrs Kelly Collens and Mrs Mary Haney (Assistant Principals) work as part of the Senior Leadership Team helping to support the Academy Schools.

 Mrs Lisa Goldsworthy (AENCo) spends time each week at each school.
 She carries out classroom observations, attends meetings with external agencies and with parents, and advises staff on provision for children with additional needs.